seananderson/metafolio/inst/ms/ms.md

 given fewer populations conserved
 (increasing quantile width from left to right in Fig. \ref{f:n}a).

-*Given long-term environmental change*, conserving more populations buffers portfolio risk (Fig. \ref{f:n}b; \somts\ Figs. \ref{f:eg-n-linear-two},
+*Given long-term environmental change*, conserving more populations also buffers portfolio risk (Fig. \ref{f:n}b; \somts\ Figs. \ref{f:eg-n-linear-two},
 \ref{f:eg-n-linear-sixteen}).
-The metapopulation growth rate of the 16 population scenario was on average 1.9 less variable than the eight population scenario and 6.4 times less variable than the two population scenario.
-In contrast to the short-term environmental noise scenario, with long-term environmental change, the unknown thermal tolerances create a greater spread of possible metapopulation growth rates.
-Higher population numbers decreases this spread.
-For example, the width of the 75% quantile of the mean metapopulation growth rate was 1.5 times narrower for the metapopulations with 16 conserved populations compared to the metapopulations with eight.
-Here, the number of conserved populations buffers non-systematic (primarily demographic) stochasticity as well as averaging across populations with a variety of thermal tolerances.
+Furthermore, in
+comparison to the short-term environmental noise scenario, the long-term environmental change creates a greater spread of possible metapopulation growth rates.
+For example, the height of the 75% quantile of the mean metapopulation growth rate for the two-population systems (light grey polygons) is larger given long-term change than short-term change.

 ## Declining habitat availability